Buying Grass-fed Beef in Quarters/Halves/Wholes (“On the Hoof”): 5 Simple Steps

 Don’t overcook it!
 This beef is made for rare to medium rare cooking.
 If you like well done beef, then cook at very low temperatures in a sauce to add moisture.
 Due to high protein and low fat levels, the beef will usually require 30% less cooking time and will continue to cook when removed from heat.
 So, remove the beef from your heat source 10 degrees before it reaches the desired temperature.
 If using an oven, lower the temp by 50 degrees from your usual recipe.
 Use a meat thermometer if possible, checking steaks from the side.

 Keep it tender and juicy by coating with light oil for flavor enhancement and easy browning.
 The oil will, also, prevent drying and sticking.
 You may also want to consider marinating your beef beforehand, using slightly less marinade than you would for grain-fed beef.
 When grilling, sear the meat quickly over a high heat on each side to seal in its natural juices, then reduce the heat to a medium or low to finish cooking.
 Also, baste to add moisture throughout the grilling process.
 Never use a fork to turn your beef . . . precious juices will be lost.
 Always use tongs when roasting, sear the beef first to lock in the juices.
 Use moisture from sauces to add to the tenderness when cooking your roast.
 When preparing hamburgers on the grill, use caramelized onions, olives or roasted peppers to add low fat moisture to the meat while cooking.
-We add zero fat to our burgers (they are 85% to 90% lean) . . . so some moisture is needed to compensate for the lack of fat.
+Grass-fed meat is typically more lean, so some moisture is needed to compensate for the lack of fat.

 Let it rest!
 Let the beef sit covered and in a warm place for 8 to 10 minutes after removing from heat to let the juices redistribute.